adityash97/pivony/README.md

 # pivony

-Backend in Python and Frontend in react(other instructions are being uploaded)
+Backend in Python, Frontend in React and for database MongoDB has been used (other instructions are being uploaded).

 step 1 : Install all package :
 For backend goto in folder pivony_backend and run "pip install -r requirements.txt"